In this section, you will explore the following questions:

 Cleavage can take place in two ways: holoblastic (total) cleavage or meroblastic (partial) cleavage.
 The type of cleavage depends on the amount of yolk in the eggs.
 In placental mammals (including humans) where nourishment is provided by the mother’s body, the eggs have a very small amount of yolk and undergo holoblastic cleavage.
 Other species, such as birds, with a lot of yolk in the egg to nourish the embryo during development, undergo meroblastic cleavage.

 In mammals, the blastula forms the blastocyst in the next stage of development.
 Here the cells in the blastula arrange themselves in two layers: the inner cell mass, and an outer layer called the trophoblast.
 The inner cell mass is also known as the embryoblast and this mass of cells will go on to form the embryo.
 At this stage of development, illustrated in Figure 34.22 the inner cell mass consists of embryonic stem cells that will differentiate into the different cell types needed by the organism.
 The trophoblast will contribute to the placenta and nourish the embryo.

 Students may better understand how fertilization and embryos form from the zygote if they are able to view an animation of the process.
-A narrated video of the process can be found here.

 Visit the Virtual Human Embryo project at the Endowment for Human Development site to step through an interactive that shows the stages of embryo development, including micrographs and rotating 3-D images.